 At the Nunnery Quadrangle, whose friezes represent owls and serpents, learn about the meaning of the four multi-level buildings arranged around a central plaza.
 Look up at the oval-shaped Pyramid of the Magician (the Pyramid of the Soothsayer), unrivaled in the beauty of its precise design.
 View more than 100 images of Chaac on the façade of the Governor’s Palace, where a central doorway was built in astronomical alignment with the planets.

-You'll also visit the Eco Museo del Cacao.
+You'll also visit the Choco Story Museum.
 Here, learn about the history of cocoa, its importance to the Mayas, the way it's cultivated and the traditional process to make chocolate.
 Then, explore the beautiful botanical gardens of the Hacienda Uxmal Hotel as you dine on a delicious lunch.
 In the afternoon, your guide will gather your small group for the return trip to Merida, where you’ll be dropped off at your hotel.